Undergraduates gather outdoors on campus for a social event, conversing in small groups near trees and buildings.

-Life Sciences’ undergraduates are committed to improving the wellbeing of individuals, society, and the environments we live in.
+Our undergraduates are future leaders committed to the wellbeing of individuals, society, and the natural world.

 Featured Undergraduate Stories